atl97853/computer-science-self-learning/08_Algorithms_1/README.md

 ## Algorithms I

+The book is intended to follow our introductory text, Computer
+Science: An Interdisciplinary Approach, which is a broad introduction to the field.
+To- gether, these two books can support a two- or three-semester introduction to computer science that will give any student the requisite background to successfully address com- putation in any chosen field of study in science, engineering, or the social sciences.
+The starting point for much of the material in the book was the Sedgewick series of Algorithms books.
+In spirit, this book is closest to the first and second editions of that book, but this text benefits from decades of experience teaching and learning that ma- terial.
+Sedgewick’s current Algorithms in C/C++/Java, Third Edition is more appropri- ate as a reference or a text for an advanced course; this book is specifically designed to be a textbook for a one-semester course for first- or second-year college students and as a modern introduction to the basics and a reference for use by working programmers

 **Chapter 1:**
 Fundamentals introduces a scientific and engineering basis for comparing algorithms and making predictions.
 It also includes our programming model.